MuhammadSawalhy/bash-scripting/README.md

 ## shebang

+A quotation from an amazing [article](https://medium.com/@codingmaths/bin-bash-what-exactly-is-this-95fc8db817bf) by Sanjay Mishra:
+> This first line (#!/bin/bash or #!/bin/sh) has a name.
+It is known as ‘she-bang‘(shabang).
+This derives from the concatenation of the tokens sharp (#) and bang (!).
+It is also called as sh-bang, hashbang, poundbang or hash-pling.

-Here is [an article](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) of articles series by [Rayan](https://ryanstutorials.net/).
+Here is another [article](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) of articles series by [Rayan](https://ryanstutorials.net/).

 --------------